 Natural Gas Infrastructure Highlights

 - Starting in 2016/2017, constraints in regional gathering systems and export lines have limited growth and depressed prices, but recent capacity expansions have helped mitigate these issues.
-Canadian gas started to be exported from US LNG terminals in 2023.
-The first Canadian LNG export projects are under construction and will provide greater access to higher-priced international markets.
+Canadian natural gas started to be exported from US LNG terminals in 2023.
+The first Canadian LNG export facilities are under construction and will provide greater access to higher-priced international markets.

-Crude Oil Market Fundamentals
+Summary of Crude Oil Market Fundamentals

 Global Crude Oil and Liquids Supply